-A Tree Preservation Order (TPO) is made by the local planning authority with the aim of protecting specific trees or groups of trees.
-This can be due to a number of factors including their location, their amenity value or the fact they are a rare or particularly good specimen.
+Tree Preservation Orders (TPO) are made by the local planning authority to protect trees or groups of trees.
+This can be due to factors such as location, amenity value or the fact they are a rare or good specimen.

-If a tree is subject to a TPO, all works such as removal, topping, lopping, uprooting or any wilful damage or destruction are prohibited without the planning authority’s written consent.
+If a tree is subject to a TPO all works such as removal, topping, lopping, uprooting or any wilful damage are prohibited without the planning authority’s written consent.

-There have been occasions in which a TPO has been applied to a tree that does not fit the criteria laid out.
+On occasions, a TPO has been applied to a tree that does not fit the criteria.
 Therefore, an argument for the removal of the tree can be presented.
-However, upon receipt of written consent to carry out works on a tree, this may be subject to conditions which must still be adhered to.
+Any written consent to complete works on a tree may be subject to conditions.

 We can conduct Tree Preservation Order applications, searches and appeals on your behalf.
-Upon your initial contact, our expert consultants will be able to provide you with any advice you may need and provide you with a quote for the works.
-You will be required to provide us with information regarding the tree, including the location and any planned activities that affect it.
-We may request that our consultant comes out and inspects the tree in order to get all of the details required for the application, search or appeal.
+Our expert consultants will provide you with advice and a quote for the works.
+You will be required to provide us with information regarding the tree, including the location and any planned activities.
+We may request for our consultant to inspect the tree to get all of the details required.

 The TPO application, search or appeal will then be put together on your behalf and submitted to the local planning authority.
-Upon submission to the planning authority, the process can take 6 weeks or more.
+Upon submission, the process can take 6 weeks or more.

-Once we receive a response, we will report directly back to yourselves – providing you with a copy of the written permissions along with any stipulations that have been made so that you can feed this back to your own client and incorporate it into your own documentation.
+Once we receive a response, we will report directly to yourselves – providing you with a copy of the written permissions along with any stipulations that have been made.

 If you need any further information about Tree Preservation Orders or about the process of submitting an appeal or search, please see our contact page or call us on 01782 479479.